EcoStruxure/OLGA/docs/UserGuide.md

 * [.Net SDK](https://www.microsoft.com/net/learn/get-started/windows)

 ## Compile & Package
-After Java 8 is installed and M2_home is set, use the following maven command to compite the source code:
+After the prerequisites are installed and M2_home is set, use the following maven command to compile the source code:
 ```console
 mvn clean package
 ```